jhauraw/jw-com-jekyll/_posts/2013/2013-05-08-css-triangles-border-stroke.md

   - Style the `.tri-down` element any way you like.
 A `border-bottom` to match the _nubbin_ bottom connects unifies the two items.

-  - Stroke: Increase the stroke `bottom` and `border-width` values so that they are different than your fill dimensions by whatever stroke width you want.
+  - Stroke: Increase the `.tri-down:before` &raquo; `bottom` and `border-width` values so that they are different than your fill dimensions by whatever stroke width you want.
 In the example above, I have chosen a stroke of `1px`.
 Do the opposite with your stroke `left` value.

-  - Stroke: When using `1px` strokes, slightly darken the `color` value of the stroke compared to the `.tri-down:before` &raquo; `border-bottom-color`.
+  - Stroke: When using `1px` strokes, slightly darken `.tri-down:before` &raquo; `border-top-color` compared to the `.tri-down` &raquo; `border-bottom-color`.
 At `1px` the _nubbin_ is slightly lighter than it should be because of the angle of the sides.

 As you might imagine, by varying the border sides you can easily create upward and sideways facing triangles using this same technique.